Recertification

 2. Unencumbered certification by the ABNS or the RCPSC.

-5. Payment of all annual assessments, and annual fee required for adaptive learning/CC.
+5. Payment of all annual assessments, and annual fees required for CC.

-6. Maintaining ABPNS certification is contingent upon ABNS certification and/or fellowship status with the Royal College.
+6. Maintaining RFPD/pediatric subspecialty credential is contingent upon diplomate status with ABNS and/or Royal College.

 7. The ABPNS Credentials Committee may request submission of a case log.